• Skip to primary navigation

 Learn how to make this pretty watermelon basket filled with fresh fruit salad!
 It's seriously easy with these step by step instructions and images.

-Fruit is the perfect dessert for a summer cookout and this is a gorgeous way to serve it.
+Fruit is the perfect dessert for a summer cookout and this is an impressive way to serve it.

 Side view of a finished watermelon basket on a table.
 Title text overlay.